Wave Field Synthesis (WFS)

-In WFS, the distance between the loudspeakers’ centers determines the highest frequency at which synthesized wave fields can physically be rendered.
+In WFS, the distance between the loudspeakers’ centers determines the highest frequency at which synthesized wave fields can be rendered physically correct.
 Above this cutoff frequency, distortion of the wave field occurs due to spatial aliasing of higher frequencies.
 The majority of the systems currently in use have speakers spaced between 10cm and 12cm apart.
-A WFS system with 4-inch drivers spaced at 12cm will produce an effective wave field with a maximum frequency of approximately 2900Hz; at 24 cm (8-inch drivers), the top frequency is roughly half that, 1400Hz.
+A WFS system with 4-inch drivers spaced at 12cm will produce an effective wave field with a maximum frequency of approximately 1400Hz; at 24 cm (8-inch drivers), the top frequency is roughly half that, around 700Hz.
 The localization of sound and the definition of timbre in speech and other acoustic events lean heavily on frequencies 2kHz and above.
-A motivating question for us was: How do WFS systems that are only reaching around 2900Hz create localization effects and what are the auditory consequences of doubling this range in a large sound field?
+We wanted to build a WFS system that produces immersive wave fields with the prominent and non-dominant cues used in localization and spatial perception being generated in a physically correct way.

-Based on these questions, we pursued the concept of an array with smaller distances between loudspeakers.
-The EMPAC WFS system spaces the loudspeakers at 5.9cm, which results in a system capable of generating coherent concave, convex, or planar wave fronts up to roughly 6000Hz.
+The concept of an array with a smaller distance between loudspeakers than currently available, and with a greater number of channels held promise.
+The EMPAC WFS system spaces the loudspeakers at 5.8cm, which results in a system capable of generating coherent wave fronts up to around 3.3 kHz.
 The EMPAC array has the added benefit of eliminating every other driver from the field, so one is afforded a real-time A-B perceptual study of what these high-frequency components contribute.

 The array is comprised of 3 primary systems:

-- 16 self-powered speaker modules with 31 independent channels each, adding up to a total of 496 individually addressable channels.
+- 18 self-powered speaker modules with 31 independent full-range channels plus a sub channel, resulting in 576 individually addressable channels.